 For Brianne, the new wave of platforms that emphasize niche professional communities like Figma, GitHub, and Dribbble, will become the new LinkedIn.
 These platforms highlight the portfolio of work, like Dribbble with designs and Github with code, which give recruiters an inside look into a candidate’s abilities.

-But – there’s a problem with these platforms.
-They can easily become a popularity contest.
+There’s a problem with these platforms: they can easily become a popularity contest.

 Just like LinkedIn, it’s harder to get noticed when you’re small.
 If you’re already known, you get the space and are showcased on the homepage.
 It’s like Instagram influencers, if you’re popular you’ll be in the newsfeed.
 If you aren’t as popular or are just starting out, you likely won’t be as easily discoverable, even though your content could be just as amazing.

 Beyond the popularity contest, recruiters aren’t subject matter experts.
 But, they’re trying to recruit for subject matter experts.